ovdlinden/collect-ts/docs/collections.md

 <a name="method-partition"></a>
 #### `partition()`

-The `partition` method may be combined with PHP array destructuring to separate elements that pass a given truth test from those that do not:
+The `partition` method may be combined with array destructuring to separate elements that pass a given truth test from those that do not:

 ```typescript
 const collection = collect([1, 2, 3, 4, 5, 6]);